RogerGrippo/-Getting-and-Cleaning-Data-Course-Project/CodeBook.md

 67. "fBodyBodyGyroJerkMag-mean()"
 68. "fBodyBodyGyroJerkMag-std()"

+### variable units
-### variable unitsActivity variable is factor type.Subject variable is integer type.All the other variables are numeric type.
+Activity variable is factor type.Subject variable is integer type.All the other variables are numeric type.